-- + The flying time for the event from Line "D" to Line "A" will be stated on the outside of the envelope. - + The calculated flying time from scheduled departure to arrival at the search zone exit in accordance with 5.1.3 and the distance. - + The true course from the departure line to the first MFO. - + Geographical position of TP1 and TP3, in latitude and longitude. - + Schematic of the search zone. - + The Competition map with the following information indicated: - The position of MFO 1 and MFO 2 - The position of TP 2 - The search zone - The entry and exit gates of the search zone - Target panel locations
+- The flying time for the event from the D line to the A line will be stated on the outside of the envelope. - The calculated flying time from scheduled departure to arrival at the search zone exit in accordance with 5.1.3 and the distance. - The true course from the departure line to the first MFO. - Geographical position of TP1 and TP3, in latitude and longitude. - Schematic of the search zone. - The Competition map with the following information indicated: the position of MFO 1 and MFO 2 - the position of TP 2 - the search zone - the entry and exit gates of the search zone - target panel locations

-No other map than the competition map provided by the Organizer will be allowed on board during this event.
-Other maps should be surrended.
+No other map than the competition map provided by the Organiser will be allowed on board during this event.
+Other maps should be surrendered.
 Infringement will incur a penalty of 100 points.
-In the interest of safety an ICAO 1: 500,000 map will be permitted in a sealed envelop or box.
+In the interest of safety an ICAO 1: 500,000 map will be permitted in a sealed envelope or box.

-5.1.7 Departure:
+5.1.7 Departure.

-The helicopter will depart Line "D" on its given departure time.
-Early or late departures will be penalized.
+The helicopter will depart the D line on its given departure time.
+Early or late departures will be penalised.